 Soy sauce: Made from fermented soy, soy sauce has been a staple in cooking for a long, long time.
 One well-known manufacturer of soy sauce notes, “Used on rice, vegetables and fish, these sauces are an indispensable part of Asian cuisine.
 They are so rich in umami that they balance the taste and round the flavor of all kinds of dishes. … In the natural brewing process, the proteins are split and natural glutamate is released, giving the soy sauce its high umami content.”
 If you think you already know all about soy sauce, please remember this advice: Adding umami to gravy can really make it super-duper delicious.
 Check out this blog: “Could Soy Sauce be the Secret Ingredient for the Perfect Gravy?”

 Miso: If you have never tried miso, just wait!
 Bon Appetit magazine says, “Salty, earthy, and, yes, funky, miso has the sort of deeply layered flavor that can only be the result of nature and time.
 It’s the key to umami-rich broth without the meat, to creamy salad dressing with the optimal balance of salt, and to glaze that leaves fish crispy and caramelized.”
 Similar to other umami-rich foods, it contains high levels of glutamate that give it a big umami punch.
 I suggest trying this Miso Roasted Brussels Sprouts recipe; it’s outstanding, and a must-try for lovers of this healthy vegetable.

-Also, for a wide variety of recipes with umami-rich ingredients to choose from, check out this Savory Cuisine Corner grid!
+Also, for a wide variety of recipes with ingredients rich in umami, check out our Savory Cuisine Corner !